jugstalt/identityserver.nova/docs/rst/de/source/getting-started/configuration.rst

     "ConnectionStrings": {
         "LiteDb": "c:\\apps\\identityserver-nova\\is_nova.db"
         // or
+        "LiteDb": "is_nova.db"  // store db in StorageRootPath
+        // or
         ...
         "FilesDb": "c:\\apps\\identityserver-nova\\storage"  // any path
-    }
+        // or
+        "FilesDB": "~"  // use the StorageRootPath as location }

 Hier kann ein *ConnectionString* für eine *Datenbank* angegeben werden, in die User, Rollen, Resourcen, Clients etc gespeichert werden.